What's a Hub and Spoke Model? Will it Shape Our Offices?

 What’s a Hub and Spoke Model?
 Will it Shape our Future Offices? – Knight Frank (UK)

-Covid-19 has re-ignited the ‘dispersed workforce’ debate – with the hub and spoke model speculated to gain traction.
-But what is a hub and spoke model?
-Will it be widely adopted in the post-Covid workplace?
+What is a hub and spoke model?
+Has it been widely adopted in the workplace?
 And what are the benefits of working closer to home?

-The office was a hot topic last year.
-But amid countless debates around its role, a single buzzword took the lead time and time again.
-The demand for ‘flexibility’ trumped all.
+Amid countless debates around the role of the office, a single buzzword has taken the lead time and time again.
+The demand for ‘flexibility’.

-Though working from home is unlikely to (and probably shouldn’t) become the be-all and end-all of your workplace strategy, it’s been a useful stand-in with some merit.
-Notably, it allows us to trade in time previously dedicated to commuting for something more enriching – be it a mindful morning, a workout or quality time with loved ones.
+Working from home allows us to trade in time previously dedicated to commuting for something more enriching – be it a mindful morning, a workout or quality time with loved ones.

-But on its own, working from home hinders any meaningful employee development, collaboration and innovation.
+But on its own, working from home can hinder collaboration and innovation.
 While it could form part of your real estate strategy, there’s another option to consider: working closer to home.

 As the world of work evolves, how can you stay competitive?